Alice Roosevelt Longworth: Married life

-In December 1905, after returning to Washington from their diplomatic travels, Alice became engaged to Nicholas Longworth III, a Republican U.S. House of Representatives member from Cincinnati, Ohio, who ultimately would rise to become Speaker of the House.
-Alice would become 22 years old in two months.
+In December 1905, after returning to Washington from their diplomatic travels, the 21-year-old Alice became engaged to Nicholas Longworth III, a Republican U.S. House of Representatives member from Cincinnati, Ohio, who ultimately would rise to become speaker of the House.
 The two had traveled in the same social circles for several years, but their relationship solidified during the Imperial Cruise.
 A scion of a socially prominent Ohio family, Longworth was 14 years her senior and had a reputation as a Washington D.C. playboy.

 Their wedding took place in February 1906 and was the social event of the season.
 It was attended by more than a thousand guests with many thousands gathered outside hoping for a glimpse of the bride.
 She wore a blue wedding dress and dramatically cut the wedding cake with a sword (borrowed from a military aide attending the reception).
 Immediately after the wedding, the couple left for a honeymoon that included a voyage to Cuba and a visit to the Longworths in Cincinnati.
-This was followed by travels to England and the Continent which included having dinners with King Edward VII of the United Kingdom, Kaiser Wilhelm II of Germany, Georges Clemenceau, Whitelaw Reid, Lord Curzon, and William Jennings Bryan.
+This was followed by travels to England and the continent which included having dinners with King Edward VII of the United Kingdom, Kaiser Wilhelm II of Germany, Georges Clemenceau, Whitelaw Reid, Lord Curzon, and William Jennings Bryan.
 They bought a house at 2009 Massachusetts Avenue, N.W., in Washington, D.C., now the headquarters of the Washington Legal Foundation.

-Alice publicly supported her father's Bull Moose presidential candidacy in the 1912 presidential election, while her husband stayed loyal to his mentor, President William Howard Taft, and was running for reelection on the Republican ticket.
+Alice publicly supported her father's Bull Moose presidential candidacy in the 1912 presidential election, while her husband stayed loyal to his mentor, President William Howard Taft, and was running for re-election on the Republican ticket.
 Nicholas Longworth narrowly lost his House seat that year to Democratic challenger Stanley E. Bowdle.

 During that election cycle, Alice appeared on stage with her father's vice presidential candidate, Hiram Johnson, in Longworth's own district.
-Longworth lost by about 105 votes and she joked that she was worth at least 100 votes (meaning she was the reason he lost).
+Longworth lost by 101 votes and she joked that she was worth at least 100 votes (meaning she was the reason he lost).
 However, Nicholas Longworth was elected again in 1914 and stayed in the House for the rest of his life.
 Alice's campaign against her husband caused a permanent chill in their marriage.

 During their marriage, Alice carried on numerous affairs.
-It was general knowledge in D.C. that she had a long, ongoing affair with Senator William Borah.
+It was general knowledge in Washington that she had a long, ongoing affair with Senator William Borah.
 When Alice's diaries were opened to historical research they indicated that Borah was the father of her daughter, Paulina Longworth (1925–1957).